 In terms of geometric prints I'm writing this article to give a very brief introduction to some of the the history of geometric art, design and its antiquity through to modern day geometric work in the digital 21st century (multiple parts).
 To write thoroughly an exhaustive 1,000+ page book could be written about the very large amount of artists, geometric art influences and large body of work pertaining to this topic.
 I'm by no means an expert and I'm influenced in my own work by geometry, geometric art & design and fascinated by its creation throughout cultural history spanning thousands of years.

 To understand geometry applied to architecture, design, computer science, mosaics, fashion patterns (textiles), geometric art and the myriad of reproduced geometric prints we first need to go back to square one, Summer.
-The Sumerian civilization of present-day southern Iraq (ancient Mesopotamia) dates to around 4000 BC.
+The Sumerian civilisation of present-day southern Iraq (ancient Mesopotamia) dates to around 4000 BC.
 Experts agree Babylonian mathematics dates to between 5000 - 3000 BC and was scribed on cuneiform clay tablets.
 Cuneiform is one of, if not the first written system.
 Mathematics and the cuneiform writing system are some of the first ancient examples of geometry in use.

 The Great Pyramid of Giza | Babylonian Sculpture